threatexpress/subshell/README.md

 Interaction with a remote 'shell' using subshell is similar to a non-interactive shell.
 Non interactive commands can be submited and the results displayed.

 If an interactive command is submitted, the command will not return.
 Command will display a timeout error.
+This is an HTTP timeout and not an error of whether the command executed or not.

 | Command       | Description                                                                                                         | Example
 |---------------|---------------------------------------------------------------------------------------------------------------------|--------------------------------------